nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

   },
   ```

-  So, now you can run a project using *Visual Studio Code* by hitting `ctrl+F5` or just `F5` to run a project in debugging mode.
+  Now you can run a project using *Visual Studio Code* by hitting `ctrl+F5` or just `F5` to run a project in debugging mode.

 After you run the project for the first time you will see an installation page like below: